sunny/currency_by_ip/README.md

 ## GeoIP

-Download an up-to-date decompressed GeoIP `.dat` file from https://www.miyuru.lk/geoiplegacy and place it somewhere in your app, like `config/geo_lite_2.dat`.
+Download an up-to-date decompressed GeoIP country `.dat` file from https://www.miyuru.lk/geoiplegacy and place it somewhere in your app, like `config/geo_lite_2.dat`.